ivarmak/clutter-grasping/README.md

 An example scenario of singulating the target TennisBall from a pile of objects, and a consecutive successful grasp.

+For a full report on this master thesis project: https://fse.studenttheses.ub.rug.nl/28346/

 ## Requirements

 Ensure you are running Python>=3.6.5 and import the required libraries by running: